yiisoft/html/README.md

 echo Html::b(Html::i('hello'))->encode(true);
 ```

-Additional method for not encode string in tag content is using of the `\Yiisoft\Html\NoEncode` class:
+In order to mark a string as "do not encode" you can use `\Yiisoft\Html\NoEncode` class:

 ```php
 // <b><i>hello</i></b>